📖

 5. Challenge barriers to open data

-Do publish useful data?
+• Do any other agencies publish useful data?
 If they can do it in neighboring town, why not here?

-Does your town already have an which requires publishing this data?
+• Does your town already have an open data ordinance which requires publishing this data?